Day One

 We chose this color palette because the pastel blue, purple, and pinks represent a calm energy that remains marketably on trend.

-We went with the word jot as the app name because of it’s short but clever cadence.
-We felt it rolled off the tongue really well.
+We chose Jot as the app name because of it’s zing, and cleverness.
+We felt it just rolled off the tongue.
 We also wanted to incorporate some sort of emotion into the branding, so we added the smiling face to make the users feel welcome when they download the app.

-• Instilled a habit mindset in the user through consistent daily push notifications encourages them to log in everyday
+Instilled a habit in the user through consistent daily push notifications encourages them to log in everyday

-• Created an interactive calendar where the user can see their journaling progress for the day, and the before and after of their mood while journaling; this gives the user tangible evidence of their mental health progress through journaling
+Created an interactive calendar where the user can see their journaling progress for the day, and the before and after of their mood while journaling

 Day Three